Pantera: 2022–present: Reformation with new lineup

-Musical style, influences, and legacy
+Artistry

+Musical style

-Pantera's music, starting with 1990's Cowboys from Hell, is generally considered groove metal.
-The band's early albums in the 1980s were glam metal with new wave of British heavy metal influences, while the first album with Phil Anselmo, 1988's Power Metal, toned down the glam influences and was primarily a traditional heavy metal album.
-Pantera also has been described as thrash metal.
-Nonetheless, groove metal, pioneered by Pantera, was an offshoot inspired by thrash metal.
-The band also has been influential to the development of nu metal, metalcore, and several other movements.
-They have been called one of the pioneers of the new wave of American heavy metal.
-PopMatters has claimed that, "[Dimebag Darrell]'s influence on the entire genre of heavy metal is massive; after Cowboys from Hell and Vulgar Display of Power, every notable young American metal band since has, in some way or another, copied their guitar style from those records: Korn, Limp Bizkit, Slipknot, Hatebreed, Lamb of God, Shadows Fall... the list is endless."
+Pantera's music, starting with 1990's Cowboys from Hell, is generally considered groove metal, a genre they pioneered.
+The band's early albums in the 1980s were primarily glam metal, while the first album with Phil Anselmo, 1988's Power Metal, toned down the glam influences, and went in a more heavy metal and speed metal direction, described as a "bridge" between the band's old and new style.
+Pantera has also been cited (along with others, such as Sepultura and Machine Head) as part of the second wave of thrash metal, and first wave of alternative metal from the late 1980s to early-to-mid 1990s, but Anselmo has rejected the first category.

 Pantera toured on Ozzfest as main stage acts twice; the band played at the second annual Ozzfest in 1997 and the fifth Ozzfest in 2000.
 Over the course of their career, Pantera's members became known for their excessive partying and debauchery, even acquiring an official drink called the "Black Tooth Grin".
 The "Black Tooth Grin" ("Black Tooth", "The Grin", or "BTG", alternatively), named after lyrics from Megadeth's "Sweating Bullets", is a mixture of Crown Royal or Seagram 7 whisky (or both) and Coca-Cola.
 Conversely, Brown noted that the band never drank in the studio, in order to stay focused writing and recording.